 The Antarctic Artists and Writers Program contributes to NSF's goal of advancing discovery while disseminating results broadly to enhance scientific and technological understanding.
 The program helps record the Nation's antarctic heritage, responding to White House direction that the U.S. Antarctic Program support the range of U.S. interests in the region.
-Application procedures are available on the NSF web site at www.nsf.gov/pubsys/ods/getpub.cfm, and a list of past participants can be found at www.nsf.gov/od/opp/aawr.htm.
+Application procedures are available on the NSF Web site at www.nsf.gov/funding/pgm_summ.jsp?pims_id=12783&org=ANT&from=home and a list of past participants can be found at www.nsf.gov/od/opp/aawr.jsp.

-The selection process for the Artists and Writers Program is comparable to the one for science projects in that a peer-review panel meets at NSF annually to evaluate the applications; this panel's advice heavily influences the selections.
+The selection process for the Antarctic Artists and Writers Program is comparable to the one for science projects in that a peer-review panel meets at NSF annually to evaluate the applications; this panel's advice heavily influences the selections.
 The applicants who are chosen receive field support (including air travel from the United States), but no direct NSF funding.
 The program, while intended mainly for U.S. citizens, considers requests from artists and writers who live in other Antarctic Treaty nations but whose applications demonstrate that their works will reach a significant U.S. audience.
-The application deadline for participation in the 20062007 austral summer season will be 1 June 2005.
+The next application deadline for participation will be June 2008.